silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Recipes.md

 By design, modules tend to be small and serve a specific function.
 You may need to combine many modules to achieve a wider goal.

 For example, the `silverstripe/blog` module by itself simply allows you to create blog posts.
-It does not include all the features you could want in a blog, like a comment systems or widgets to display related content.
+It does not include all the features you could want in a blog, like a comment system or widgets to display related content.

 The `silverstripe/recipe-blog` recipe installs `silverstripe/blog` module, but also:
 - `silverstripe/widgets` and `silverstripe/content-widget` to display widgets